Explore FIRC's significance: legal proof, tax benefits, transparent transfers. Essential for exporters. Learn more about this vital document.

 In conclusion, the Foreign Inward Remittance Certificate holds immense importance in inward remittances from foreign banks.
 Exporters and freelancers should diligently obtain this certificate for each cross-border transaction.

-Inkle, for instance, offers a free FIRA for intercompany cross-border money transfers to Indian bank accounts in US Dollar which is downloadable from the TP Payments dashboard within 24 hours of settlement.
+Inkle, for instance, offers a free FIRA for inter-company cross-border money transfers to Indian bank accounts in US Dollar which is downloadable from the TP Payments dashboard within 24 hours of settlement.

 According to RBI and FEMA provisions, the first Indian bank receiving the foreign currency inward remittance is responsible for issuing the Foreign Inward Remittance Certificate.
 This is due to its possession of crucial details about the overseas bank that initiated the foreign exchange transfer.

-Both the Bank Realisation Certificate (BRC) and the Foreign Inward Remittance Certificate (FIRC) are issued by Authorized Dealers (ADs).
+Both the Bank Realisation Certificate (BRC) and the Foreign Inward Remittance Certificate (FIRC) are issued by Authorised Dealers (ADs).
 However, while FIRC is issued against receiving international payments, the BRC is based on specific documents encompassing a distinct purpose and scope.